orkes-io/docs/docs/reference-docs/operators/do-while.md

 </details>

 ## Limitations

+There are several limitations for the Do While task:
-Within a Do While task, branching using Switch, Fork/Join, Dynamic Fork tasks are supported.
-However, since the loop tasks will be executed within the scope of its parent Do While task, the Do While task may not execute as expected if the branching crosses outside its scope.
+- **Branching**—Within a Do While task, branching using Switch, Fork/Join, Dynamic Fork tasks are supported.
+However, the Do While task may not execute as expected if the branching crosses outside its scope, since the loop tasks will be executed within the scope.

-Nested Do While tasks are not supported.
-To achieve a similar functionality as a nested do while loop, you can use a Sub Workflow task inside the Do While task.
+- **Nested loops**—Nested Do While tasks are not supported.
+To achieve a similar functionality as a nested do while loop, you can use a [Sub Workflow](./sub-workflow) task inside the Do While task.

-Isolation group execution is not supported.
+- **Isolation group execution**—Isolation group execution is not supported.
 However, domain is supported for loop tasks inside the Do While task.

 ## Errors
 If an exception occurs during evaluation of the `loopCondition`, the task is set to `FAILED_WITH_TERMINAL_ERROR`.